Pseudo-Goldstone mode in altermagnetic $\alpha$-MnTe: high-field electron spin resonance studies

-Here, the $D$ term is the effective easy-plane anisotropy described above, and the remaining part of the Hamiltonian corresponds to fully isotropic Heisenberg exchange interactions between the $ij$ spin pairs (each summed only once).
-The most prominent terms are the exchange interactions $J_{a}/\kb=-1.4$~K, $J_{c}/\kb=46.3$~K, $J_{ac}/\kb=5.5$~K~\cite{LiuOzekiAsai_PRL_2024_MnTeInelastic}.
-The geometry of these interactions is shown in Fig.~\ref{FIG:xtal}(a).
+with $ij$ spin pairs summed only once and the $z$ direction corresponding to the $c$ crystallographic axis.
+The most prominent terms are the Heisenberg exchange interactions $J_{a}/\kb=-1.4$~K, $J_{c}/\kb=46.3$~K, and $J_{ac}/\kb=5.5$~K~\cite{LiuOzekiAsai_PRL_2024_MnTeInelastic}.
+In addition, a small effective easy-plane anisotropy constant $D/\kb=0.5(1)$~K is present in the Hamiltonian.
+The bonds are also schematically shown in Fig.~\ref{FIG:xtal}(a).

+The zero-field spectrum of magnetic excitations in $\alpha$-MnTe has been investigated by means of the inelastic neutron spectroscopy ~\cite{SzuszkiewiczDynowska_PRB_2006_MnTeNeutrons,LiuOzekiAsai_PRL_2024_MnTeInelastic}.
+An energy gap of about $850$~GHz ($40$~K) has been observed in the spin-wave spectrum at $\mathbf{Q}=(0,~0,~0)$.
+The temperature and field evolution of the gap has been studied by means of far-infrared spectroscopy~\cite{Dzian_PRB_2025_MnTeAFMR}, with field applied along the hard anisotropy axis ($c$ direction of the crystal).

-The lack of information on the low-energy dynamics in applied field has motivated us to investigate $\alpha$-MnTe by means of electron spin resonance (ESR) spectroscopy.
-We have experimentally tracked the antiferromagnetic resonance (AFMR) mode, corresponding to a pseudo-Goldstone spin wave at the zone center, in a wide range of magnetic fields [within the easy $(0,0,1)$ plane] and temperatures.
-The most important finding is the $h\nu/\kb T$ scaling behavior of the AFMR linewidth, revealing that the resonance damping is proportional to the magnon population.
-That allows us to obtain a deeper insight into magnon-magnon interaction processes and to estimate the effective interaction constant.
+The lack of information on the low-energy spin dynamics in applied magnetic field has motivated us to investigate $\alpha$-MnTe by means of electron spin resonance (ESR) spectroscopy.
+For the first time, we have experimentally tracked the antiferromagnetic resonance (AFMR) mode, corresponding to a pseudo-Goldstone spin wave at the zone center, in a broad range of magnetic fields [within the magnetic anisotropy easy plane $(0,0,1)$] and temperatures.
+The most important finding is the $h\nu/\kb T$ scaling behavior of the AFMR linewidth, suggesting that the resonance damping is related to magnon-magnon scattering.